martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 Some advantages of CART are that it does not assume a linear model, like logistic regression or linear regression, and it's a very interpretable model.

+Each node shows

+> the predicted outcome (blowout or not),

+> the predicted probability of a blowout,

+> the percentage of observations in the node.

 <img src="https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/competitive-analysis/NBA_blowouts_tree.png" alt="alt text" width="640" height="427">

 <img src="https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/competitive-analysis/MLB_blowouts_tree.png" alt="alt text" width="640" height="427">

+Each node shows

+> the predicted outcome (close game or not),

+> the predicted probability of a close game,

+> the percentage of observations in the node.

 <img src="https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/competitive-analysis/NHL_closegames_tree.png" alt="alt text" width="640" height="427">